Patricia Wiskes

-Patricia Wiskies is a Malawian politician who was appointed as the minister of Youth, Sports and Culture by President Peter Mutharika in 2025.
+Patricia Wiskes or Wisikesi is a Malawian politician who has served as Minister of Natural Resources since 2026, following a cabinet reshuffle by President Peter Mutharika.
+She was previously Minister of Youth, Sports and Culture and has been a Member of Parliament for Lilongwe City Nankhaka Constituency since 2025.

 Life

+Wiskes attended a Kings Foundation school in Malawi.

-Wiskies was a rising star of the Democratic Progressive Party and she was their candidate in the Lilongwe City Nankhaka Constituency.
+Wiskes was a rising star of the Democratic Progressive Party and she was their candidate in the Lilongwe City Nankhaka Constituency.
 She won that election in September 2025.
 In October she was named as the DPP's chief whip with Martha Munthali-Ngwira as her deputy.